BastinRobin/Fullstack-Nodejs/Day2/README.md

 6. Node Emails
 7. Node with MongoDB

+    ## Challenge
+    Write a simple API `/api/bmi` and pass the necessary parameters in query string `height` and `weight`.
+Write a BMI calculation function and use it to calculate BMI and expose it a `API JSON format` like the calculator.

 ## Day 3  - Frontend (Vue and Bootstrap)
 1. What is Vuejs
 2. How Vue is different from vanilla js or Jquery